 Are you looking for a kerosene heater for warming large spaces?
-You will enjoy reading the KFA80DGD specs and features.
+You will enjoy reading the Dyna-Glo Delux KFA80DGD specs and features.
 They meet the needs of a 1,900 square foot area.
-You can put in a large garage or construction site and never worry of workers complaining of little heat.
+You can put in a large place like construction site and never worry of workers complaining of little heat.

 Because of its size and capability, the Dyna-glo delux throws a whopping 80,000 BTU.
 Aside from that, it includes a in-house built motor that pushes streams of warm air outside.

 Its flexi-fuel design allows for K1 kerosene fuel, fuel oil and jet fuel.
 With its in-built air pressure gauge and a thermostat, you have total peace of mind when using it.